EricRohlfs/blog/docs/introductionToCustomElements.md

 ```

 ## Reactivity
-The easiest form or reactivity is to just re-render the component.
-This is very performant.
-If you would like a library to help with a standard workflow and reactivity
+The easiest form of reactivity is to just re-render the component.
+This is much faster that most people expect.
+If you would like a library to help with following an htmx like workflow, checkout TimberFrameJs
 https://github.com/timberframejs/timberframejs